 - Peel and very thinly slice the onion.
 I like to use my mandoline set on the 1/8 inch setting.
 If your rings are very large, you can slice them in half.

-- Heat the vinegar, water, and spices in a saucepan until it comes to a boil.
+- Heat the vinegar, water, and spices in a saucepan over high heat until it comes to a boil.
 Remove from the heat and add the sliced onions, giving everything a stir to combine.
 Let sit for 5 minutes, then pack the onions into a wide mouthed pint sized mason jar.
 Pour the liquid, including spices, over the onions.
 Make sure the onions are completely submerged, if you need more liquid, add a bit more vinegar.
 Let cool, then cover and refrigerate.